sunnypilot/sunnypilot/docs_sp/features/nnlc.md

 ---
-title: NNLC (Neural Network Lateral Control)
+title: Neural Network Lateral Control (NNLC)
 description: Detailed documentation on the NNLC feature in sunnypilot.
 ---

-# NNLC (Neural Network Lateral Control)
+# Neural Network Lateral Control (NNLC)

 sunnypilot's Neural Network Lateral Control (NNLC) is a feature that enhances the system's ability to steer a vehicle.
 It enhances the standard lateral controller with one based on a neural network trained on the vehicle's torque data, aiming for smoother and more precise steering adjustments.